NZX follows global slump as coronavirus and oil crash hit home

 US stocks fell hard enough after the open to trigger a 15-minute trading halt.
 Last night was the first time the Dow Jones Industrial Average lost more than 2,000 points in one session.

-Markets were roiled by ongoing concerns about the spread of covid-19 and its impact on global growth and after Saudi Arabia launched an oil price war with Russia.
+Markets were roiled by ongoing concerns about the spread of Covid-19 and its impact on global growth and after Saudi Arabia launched an oil price war with Russia.

 The S&P 500 shed 7.6 per cent, the Dow Jones Industrial Average ended down 7.8 per cent while the Nasdaq lost 7.3 per cent.
 The three indices are now down around 19 per cent from record highs set earlier this year.